Hafazfaz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Contains all the scripts in the workin directory
+Contains all the scripts in the working directory